outside, it is beautiful. An introduction...a provocation...

 See here for how the app might sound on the train...

-The project so far: Research & development phase
+Research & development phase

-Phase two - development of our existing partners, collaborators, participants and funding strands
+Further development phase - development of our existing partners, collaborators, participants and funding strands

-Phase three - the project itself
+Phase one and phase two - the project itself

 We are fundraising to complete the project in phases.